Troubleshoot

 The IDE plugin is not working in my IDE

-Problem: I see the UFT Developer menu in my IDE but its options are unavailable and I can't enable it.
+Issue: I see the Functional Testing for Developers menu in my IDE but its options are unavailable and I can't enable it.

 Solution: If your IDE is configured to use a proxy server, make sure that the proxy bypass is enabled for localhost.